logoPostPlanify

 6. Mention and Tagging Failures

-If you schedule a LinkedIn post with @mentions or tags, there's a known API limitation:
+If you schedule a LinkedIn post with @mentions or tags, there are several known failure modes:

-• Profiles set to other languages (German, French, Spanish, etc.) cannot be tagged via the API — even though they can be tagged manually on LinkedIn
+• Language restriction — LinkedIn's API only supports tagging profiles that have en_US (US English) as their default language.
+Profiles set to German, French, Spanish, Japanese, etc. cannot be tagged via the API — even though they can be tagged manually on LinkedIn.

-• Tags often fail silently — the post publishes, but the mentions simply don't resolve
+• Tags fail silently — The post publishes, but the mentions simply don't resolve into clickable links.

 7. LinkedIn Spam Detection